Sandra de la Riva is a sociologist researcher and translator working in the development of human rights.

 War in Ethiopia

-Since November 2020, civil war has made camp in the Tigray region of Northern Ethiopia.
-This war began on the basis of regional and state conflict.
+Since November 2020, civil war has raged on in the Tigray region of Northern Ethiopia.
+This war was caused by regional and state conflict.
 Since 1994, the 10 regions of Ethiopia have been governed by designated ethnic groups.
 However, for the past few years, there has been a rise in ethnic communities that wish to govern themselves without the guidance of the state.
-This has led to disparities and lack of unity within the country.
+This has led to disparities and a lack of unity within the country.

 From these sexual assaults, there has been a rise in sexually transmitted diseases such as HIV within the region.
 Victims claim the acts to be committed by Ethiopian military soldiers and Eritrean military allies, stating that their goal is “to cleanse” the people of Tigray.
 Internationally, these sexual assaults have made news and have been reported by Amnesty International.
-Since 2008, the UN Security council has affirmed that rape and other forms of sexual violence in war are war crimes and weapons of war .
+Since 2008, the UN Security Council has affirmed that rape and other forms of sexual violence in war are war crimes and weapons of war .
 Prime Minister Abiy has released statements condemning the matter, “Anyone who raped our Tigrayan sisters, anybody that is involved in looting will be held accountable in a court of law” .

 With hundreds of people dying daily and sexual assaults being committed every day, one can only hope for peace for this nation and its victims of war.
-The men, women and children of Tigray do not deserve to live in these conditions nor in constant fear for their lives.
+The men, women, and children of Tigray do not deserve to live in these conditions or in constant fear for their lives.
 To save lives and to stop further abuse, the Ethiopian government and the TPLF must come to a resolution where peace and social cohesion are at the forefront.
 Where soldiers are tried for crimes of war and where the nation’s people are safe to walk outside without fear of being killed or kidnapped.
 How many more people must die and how many more people must be raped for an end to come to this civil war?